Privacy Screens for Your Cincinnati Landscaping

 Photo courtesy of Kichler Lighting

-This landscape lighting technique directs the eye to the textures, shapes and height differences of items in plant beds, adding depth and style.
+• Wall-wash lighting: This landscape lighting technique directs the eye to the textures and shapes of items such as plant beds or other natural elements, adding depth and style.
+It easily accentuates the style of your home.

-Add depth and dimension to stucco, brick, stonework or architectural features of a home or building with the grazing technique. .
+• Grazing: Add depth and dimension to various architectural features of a home or building with the grazing technique.
+The light fixtures are often placed on the top or bottom of a structure, accentuating its entire surface.

-This landscape lighting technique draws attention to an interesting shape by lighting a vertical surface behind the object to accent that unique shape.
+• Silhouette lighting: This landscape lighting technique draws attention to items such as trees or decorations by highlighting a vertical surface behind the object to accent the shape itself.

 Landscape Lighting for Pathways and Walkways